-I tried to stay in school while we were there, but their school system is just different.
-It's just different from here in Manitoba.
-And I didn't like it.
+I tried to stay in school while we were 18 19 there, but their school system is just different.
+It's 20 just different from here in Manitoba.
+And I didn't like 21 it.
 So yeah.
 Just -- my sister started getting into trouble, too, with them.
-And I remember one time she told me she actually got involved with some guys, and they had gotten into a car where they were chased by police in a stolen car, and they got into a crash.
-And she's lucky to when I was 16, so that would have been, like, in 1998.
-So I re-enrolled in high school, and just because of that whole year, you know, just up to -- my life up to then, I didn't feel I fit in with those normal high school students, you know, where, you know, they had their two-parents households, you know.
-They didn't have to deal with alcohol and drugs in the family or rape or being abducted or, you know, having a near-death experience.
-I didn't fit in with any of them.
-None of them experienced any of the trauma that I had to go through in my short life.

-1 be alive, too.
+And I remember one time she told 22 me she actually got involved with some guys, and they had 23 gotten into a car where they were chased by police in a 24 stolen car, and they got into a crash.
+And she's lucky to 25 be alive, too.
 They got away.
-So I guess my mom probably 2 figured, you know, it was better to be back in Winnipeg 3 than in Regina.
-It seemed like we were worse out in Regina 4 than in Winnipeg.
+So I guess my mom probably figured, you know, it was better to be back in Winnipeg than in Regina.
+It seemed like we were worse out in Regina than in Winnipeg.

+5 So we ended up moving back.
+This is all when I was 16, so that would have been, like, in 1998.
+6 So 7 I re-enrolled in high school, and just because of that whole year, you know, just up to -- my life up to then, I 8 9 didn't feel I fit in with those normal high school 10 students, you know, where, you know, they had their two-parents households, you know.
+They didn't have to deal 11 with alcohol and drugs in the family or rape or being 12 abducted or, you know, having a near-death experience.
+13 Ι didn't fit in with any of them.
+None of them experienced 14 any of the trauma that I had to go through in my short 15 life.
+16

-So I ended up trying to find love again, and I just felt like there was an urgency to, you know, try to have one more kid, you know, for my daughter, you know, give her a brother or sister.
-And I ended up getting pregnant again, this time with a guy of my choosing.
-But he was obviously still older than me, probably about -- at least ten years older than me.
+So I ended up trying to find love again, and 17 I just felt like there was an urgency to, you know, try to 18 19 have one more kid, you know, for my daughter, you know, 20 give her a brother or sister.
+And I ended up getting 21 preqnant again, this time with a guy of my choosing.
+But he was obviously still older than me, probably about -- at 22 23 least ten years older than me.
 And yeah.
 I -- I had an ectopic pregnancy again.
-And basically, after that, at the hospital, I -- I felt like I was sterilized by them.
-They

-1 didn't want to allow me to have any more kids.
-And I 2 actually filed a complaint against the Women's Hospital 3 about that, but nothing was done.
-They determined there 4 was no cause.
+And basically, after that, at the 24 hospital, I -- I felt like I was sterilized by them.
+They 25 didn't want to allow me to have any more kids.
+And I 1 2 actually filed a complaint against the Women's Hospital about that, but nothing was done.
+They determined there 3 was no cause.
 So as a result, I can't have any more kids.

-As a result of all that, I ended up dropping out of high school, just the depression, you know, knowing at 16 years old, you know, you'll never have any more kids.

-Soon after that, I got kicked out by my mom with my two-year-old daughter, who had chicken pox at the time.
+4 5 As a result of all that, I ended up dropping out of high school, just the depression, you know, knowing 6 at 16 years old, you know, you'll never have any more kids.
+7 Soon after that, I got kicked out by my mom 8 9 with my two-year-old daughter, who had chicken pox at the 10 time.
 That was the first time I was homeless.
-And as a teen, homeless youth, and single parent, I had no one to turn to, not even my own family.
-So I went to the MacDonald's Youth Services where I figured, oh, they're going to help me.
-But when I got there and turned to them for help, they refused, because they saw me as a bad influence on the other teenagers that they were helping, because I was a single teen parent.
+And as a teen, homeless youth, and single parent, I had no one to 11 turn to, not even my own family.
+So I went to the 12 MacDonald's Youth Services where I figured, oh, they're 13 going to help me.
+But when I got there and turned to them 14 for help, they refused, because they saw me as a bad 15 influence on the other teenagers that they were helping, 16 because I was a single teen parent.
+17 So they referred me, since they didn't know 18 19 where -- anywhere else to send me, they sent me to the